Eat Real Food

-- Preserving produce at its freshest is a great way to preserve its nutrients, so frozen, canned and jarred produce are a-okay if fresh isn’t an option.
+- Preserving produce at its freshest is a great way to maintain its nutrients, so frozen, canned and jarred produce are a-okay if fresh isn’t an option.
 However, make sure canned or jarred fruit is without added sugar.

-- Condiments such as whole grain or organic mustard, organic natural ketchup and mayonnaise are fine as long as they do not contain added sugar, and are made from real ingredients (such as whole eggs in mayonnaise).
+- Condiments such as whole grain or organic mustard, organic natural ketchup, and mayonnaise are fine as long as they do not contain added sugar or too much added salt.
+These should be used in moderation.

 - 100% fruit juice is allowed, but remember that fruit juice doesn’t contain the fiber found in whole fruit that helps your body metabolize the fruit’s natural sugars more slowly.
 Fiber also helps keep you full, is important for digestion, and can help lower cholesterol.
 So while 100% fruit juice is allowed, keep in mind that it’s basically liquid sugar, so consume minimal amounts.

 - Unsweetened coffee and tea

 - Wine, beer and hard alcohol are allowed for those 21 and over.
 Please drink responsibly.
-Foodstand does not endorse underage drinking.
+Diet ID does not endorse underage drinking.

 - Natural sweeteners such as honey, 100% real maple syrup and fruit juice are allowed.
-Please use moderation.
+Please use sparingly.